unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 The generated proxy and its properties ensure that data-binding is going to work flawlessly, even though property change notification is not implemented.
 For that matter it also generates entity-proxies wherever necessary.

+> [!Note]
+> For the code generation to work, mark the Models and entities with the `partial` modifier, and Feed properties must be `public`.
+You can learn more about partial classes and methods in [this article](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).

 #### With regular data-binding

 Feeds can be consumed directly by data-binding to the Feed property declared on the Model.